Account

 • Court costs and legal fees.

-• Travel expenses, such as meals and lodging, that are incurred as part of the adoption process.
+• Travel expenses, such as meals and lodging, incurred as part of the adoption process.

 • Certain other expenses that are directly related to the legal adoption of an eligible child.

 Adoption expenses may be deductible even if the taxpayer incurs the expenses before an eligible child has been identified.
-As an example, if a prospective adoptive parent pays for a home study to begin the adoption process, the parent may be able to claim those expenses as qualified adoption expenses.
+For example, if a prospective adoptive parent pays for a home study to begin the adoption process, the parent may be able to claim those expenses as qualified adoption expenses.

 What expenses don’t qualify for the adoption tax credit?

-Some expenses related to an adoption do not qualify for purposes of the adoption tax credit.
+Some expenses related to an adoption do not qualify for the adoption tax credit.
 Below are some expenses that are not considered qualified adoption expenses:

 • Expenses that violate state or federal law.